AlonLuboshitz/Exrecise1.2-algos/README.md

 3. Remove the label from the vector and convert all variables to doubles.
 4. if the temp vector has the same size as the input vector, calculate the distance from temp to input according to the distance algorithem.
 5. Sort all the distances (ascending)
 6. From the first k distances, get the most common label.

+**client**

+The client waits for an input - vector, distance algo's name and k value, all seperated with spaces. sends it to the server, and prints the messege that was sent back from te server.